unitedstates/bill-nicknames/README.md

 **congress** - The number of the Congress this bill was introduced in. (e.g. for the 111th Congress, this would be "111")

 **term** - The term or phrase that should be associated with this bill.
 Case insensitive, all lower case.

+**comment** - Any comment to describe why this bill should be linked to this keyword.

 ### Contributing